Music, dance and opera will feature on the Dubai events calendar over the coming months.

 7. Sonu Nigam: September 10 at Coca-Cola Arena

 It'll be an exciting show featuring the sights, sounds and choreography for which Bollywood is known.
 Expect Nigam to play hits including Saathiya, Deewana Tera and Tumse Milke Dil Ka.

 Doors open at 7pm; tickets from D95; www.coca-cola-arena.com

-French-Canadian singer-songwriter Margaux Sauve, who goes by Ghostly Kisses, brings her sensitive and elegiac sounds to the city.
+French-Canadian singer-songwriter Margaux Sauve, whose musical project is called Ghostly Kisses, brings her sensitive and elegiac sounds to the city.

 Suave comes to the UAE to perform songs from debut album Heaven, Wait, released in January.

 Her song Empty Note has been featured in the apocalyptic Netflix drama series The Rain.